• Skip to primary navigation

 • Certain forms of relief from deportation

-• Reentry to the United States after travel abroad
+• Re-entry to the United States after travel abroad

 Negative Factor in Applications

-• Even when conduct is not a statutory “conduct-based ground,” delinquencies can be used as negative discretionary factors in immigration applications (i.e. green cards, citizenship, Deferred Action for Childhood Arrivals (DACA), Violence Against Women Act (VAWA).
+• Even when conduct is not a statutory “conduct-based ground,” delinquencies can be used as negative discretionary factors in immigration applications (i.e. LPR cards, citizenship, Deferred Action for Childhood Arrivals (DACA), Violence Against Women Act (VAWA).

 • Immigration applicants have to provide extensive information and can be asked to provide records related to juvenile delinquencies.